 In a month, the average salesperson has the time to convert 60 leads to customers.
 Assume a sales person works 20 days per month for 9 hours per day.
 Assume each sales call takes 45 minutes of time, 15 minutes of preparation/followup and each sale requires 3 calls (introduction, product demo and close) and voila - 60 leads.

 But not all leads convert.
-Typical conversion rates for inside sales teams are roughly 20 to 30%.
-Of the 60 leads, only 15 should convert to customers.
-Those 15 customers need to produce about $17.5k in monthly quota which implies a pricing floor of $1100 per month or $13,200 per year.
+Typical conversion rates for inside sales teams are roughly 20%.
+Of the 60 leads, only 12 will likely convert to customers.
+Those 12 customers need to produce about $121 of MRR quota each which implies a pricing floor of $1400 per year.
 Changing the figures in the funnel, in particular, the close rates and the ratio of OTE to bookings, will alter this figure and the sales' teams profitability.

 Our sales person must contact 60 qualified leads, users with intent to convert to paying customers, to achieve quota.
 To satisfy that monthly demand, the product and marketing teams must attract enough new users and qualify leads through the funnel.
 Otherwise, the salesperson will lack the leads to be successful.